-Line 2g.
-Multifactor Percentage.
-Line 2(f) divided by the number 4 (doubled-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
+Line 2(f).
+Multi-Factor Percentage.
+Line 2(e) divided by the number 4 (double-weighted sales) reduced by the number of factors, if any, having no denominator.

 Standard apportionable income is apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor, plus 2 times the sales factor, and the denominator of which is 4.
-However, if the sales factor does not exist, the denominator of the fraction shall be the number of existing factors.
-If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of exist, the denominator of the fraction shall be the number of existing factors.
+However, if the sales factor does not exist, the denominator of the fraction must be the number of existing factors.
+If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction must be the number of existing factors.